Arctech Helsinki Shipyard: History

 On 15 May 2019, Arctech Helsinki Shipyard officially announced the change of ownership of the shipbuilding activities in Finland by the end of the month.
-In preparation of the transaction, a new shipbuilding company Helsinki Shipyard Oy would be established to take over the assets and operations at Hietalahti Shipyard.
-It would then be sold to Algador Holdings, a private Russian company owned by Rishat Bagautdinov ja Vladimir Kasyanenko while Arctech, which would remain as a subsidiary of the United Shipbuilding Corporation, would continue shipbuilding operations in Russia as a shareholder of the Nevsky Shipyard.
-Victor Olerskiy, the former deputy Russian transport minister and the former head of Federal Agency of Maritime and River Transportation, has been appointed as the chairman of the board of the new company.
-The transaction, which included 35 million euro and the ownership of Nevsky Shipyard, was finalized on 20 May.
+In preparation of the transaction, a new shipbuilding company Helsinki Shipyard Oy was established to take over the assets and operations at Hietalahti Shipyard.
+It was then sold to Algador Holdings, a private Russian company owned by Rishat Bagautdinov ja Vladimir Kasyanenko, while Arctech would remain as a fully owned subsidiary of the United Shipbuilding Corporation and continue shipbuilding operations in Russia as a shareholder of the Nevsky Shipyard.
+Victor Olerskiy, the former deputy Russian transport minister and the former head of Federal Agency of Maritime and River Transportation, was appointed as the chairman of the board of the new company.
+The transaction, which included 35 million euro and 49.99% ownership of Nevsky Shipyard, was finalized on 20 May.
+In September 2024, The Moscow Court of Arbitration suspended Arctech's corporate rights in relation to Nevsky Shipyard following a request from the Russian Ministry of Industry and Trade.